inspaya/istemlabs/_courses/software-engineering-foundation.md

 course_id: 3
 course_code: "SENG 101"
 faculty_notes: ""
 description: "The foundation course is designed to provide a solid introduction to the world of Software Engineering by exposing participants to core concepts, knowledge and skills required to succeed as Software Engineers.
-In addition, students learn how to build web applications using HTML/CSS/JavaScript, the PHP server-side language, and the MySQL/MariaDD relational database management system."
+In addition, students learn how to build web applications using HTML/CSS/JavaScript, the PHP server-side language, and the MySQL/MariaDB relational database management system."
 permalink: /software-engineering-track/foundation-course
 image: /assets/images/courses/foundation.jpg
 instructor_id: 1
 ---

 ## Objective
 The foundation course is designed to provide a solid introduction to the world of Software Engineering by exposing participants to core concepts, knowledge and skills required to succeed as Software Engineers.
-In addition, students learn how to build web applications using HTML/CSS/JavaScript, the PHP server-side language, and the MySQL/MariaDD relational database management system.
+In addition, students learn how to build web applications using HTML/CSS/JavaScript, the PHP server-side language, and the MySQL/MariaDB relational database management system.
 The course is concluded with student's deploying a fully functional PHP web application to a cloud-based Linux server.
-Graduands of this course should be able to comfortably work as Junior Developers specializing in building PHP web applications.
+Upon completing this course, students should be able to comfortably start a career as a Junior Developers specializing in building PHP web applications.

 <a target="_blank" href="https://tinyurl.com/6kmnrzc6">Click here to register</a>